 Sort by:

-IT Manager in Services (non-Government)9 months ago
+IT Manager in Services (non-Government)a year ago

 We have seen a consistent reduction of a (conservative) 2% reduction per quarter that we were comfortable with adding into the cost model.